rolandjansky/athena/PhysicsAnalysis/AnalysisCommon/AssociationUtils/README.rst

 *Heavy flavor and boosted object working point* - just combine the above settings and set both the bJetLabel and the boostedLeptons flag.

-*HSG2 overlap removal prescription* - HSG2 uses a modified overlap removal prescription including electron-electron cluster matching and the disabling of the electron and muon rejections by jets.
+*Lepton favored working point* - HSG2 uses a modified overlap removal prescription including electron-electron cluster matching and the disabling of the electron and muon rejections by jets.
 To configure this setup, do the following: